streem/pbandk/README.md

 **Features**

 * Clean data class generation
-* Works for JVM, Android, and JS, with experimental support for Native
+* Works for JVM, Android, and JS (both legacy and IR), with experimental support for Native
 * Support for proto2 and proto3 syntaxes
 * JSON serialization/deserialization following the [proto3 JSON spec](https://developers.google.com/protocol-buffers/docs/proto3#json) (see https://github.com/streem/pbandk/issues/72 for some corner cases and Well-Known Types that are not handled yet)
 * Oneof's are properly handled as sealed classes